-In order for RevenueCat's servers to communicate with Google on your behalf you need to provide a set of service credentials.
-The process for configuring these credentials is a bit complex, but the added level of control improves security by only providing RevenueCat with the access we need.
+In order for RevenueCat's servers to communicate with Google on your behalf, you need to provide a set of service credentials.
+The process for configuring these credentials is a bit complex, but the added level of control improves security by providing RevenueCat with only the access we need.

 Add two Roles:

 - Pub/Sub Admin (to enable Platform Server Notifications)